jonrandoem/sscuttlizr/README.md

 By default, this functionality is disabled.
 To enable it, open your config.php file, and insert the following inside the PHP code:

 ```
+// The Yourls URL.
+// Be sure to insert the final script of the API (here: yourls-api.php)
 $yourlsUrl = 'https://my-yourls.com/yourls-api.php';

+// The Yourls signature token
 $yourlsApiKey = 'a1b2c3d4e5';
 ```